hewenning/wsl-vulkan-mesa/readme.md

    - In WSL, set `DISPLAY` envar to `1`.
      `export DISPLAY=:1`

 1. In WSL, copy mesa build files from `~/mesa-local` to `/usr` folder.
-     Warning: This will replace mesa library files in WSL!
+     Warning: This will replace mesa library files in WSL (mesa will be udpated from v20.0.8 to v20.3.0)!
      `sudo cp -R ~/mesa-local/usr/* /usr`
+     - Check the mesa versio after copying files.
+     `glxinfo -B | grep -i 'version string' | grep Mesa`

 1. Validate and run Vulkan tools.
    - On WSL Ubuntu 18.04, install `vulkan-utils` and run `vulkaninfo`